 Board Programs Field Trips

 Board meetings generally take place on the first Thursday of each month, September through May, at 7 PM.
-Contact a board member for details.
 Board meetings are open to the membership.
 You are always welcome and encouraged to participate.
+Contact a board member here for details.

 Chapter Meetings and Programs